Leo Chenal

-Leo Chenal (/ʃəˈnɛl/ shə-NEL; born October 26, 2000) is an American professional football linebacker for the Kansas City Chiefs of the National Football League (NFL).
-He played college football for the Wisconsin Badgers and was selected by the Chiefs in the third round of the 2022 NFL draft.
+Leo Chenal (/ʃəˈnɛl/ shə-NEL; born October 26, 2000) is an American professional football linebacker for the Washington Commanders of the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected by the Kansas City Chiefs in the third round of the 2022 NFL draft, where he won Super Bowl LVII and LVIII.

 Early life

 Chenal grew up in West Sweden, Wisconsin township and attended school in the Frederic, Wisconsin district.
 He open enrolled as a freshman to nearby town Grantsburg, Wisconsin to attend Grantsburg High School, where he played both running back and linebacker.
 As a senior, Chenal rushed for 2,038 yards and 42 touchdowns with 226 receiving yards and three touchdowns on offense and had 120 tackles and seven tackles for loss on defense.
 He was named both the small-school Offensive and Defensive Player of the Year by Wisconsin Football Coaches Association and the state Gatorade Football Player of the Year.
 After a devastating loss to the future state champions, Iola-Scandinavia.
 Chenal finished his high school career with 3,706 rushing yards and 68 touchdowns and 1,300 receiving yards and 17 touchdown receptions on offense and with 385 tackles, 55 tackles for loss, seven sacks, and three interceptions on defense.